AE9RB/closure-script/README.md

 <http://www.apache.org/licenses/LICENSE-2.0>

-Step 1: Download to an empty folder:
+Step 1: Download to a new folder:
 <https://github.com/dturnbull/closure-script/downloads>

-Step 2: Run with Java:
+Step 2: Run from the new folder with Java:
 ```java -jar closure.jar```

 Step 3: Open a web browser: